Last Updated on

 2. What Do Worms in Kids Look Like?

-Threadworms, also known as pinworms in kids, and are the most common type of worms, and seem similar to pieces of white thread.
+Threadworms, also known as pinworms in kids, is the most common type of worms and seem similar to pieces of white thread.

 3. What Are the Side Effects Of Deworming Children?